ConstructionPlacements

 Mechanical Systems in MEP Engineering

-Mechanical systems form the largest component of most MEP projects, primarily centered around HVAC (Heating, Ventilation, and Air Conditioning) installations.
-These systems maintain optimal indoor environmental conditions for occupant comfort, health, and productivity.
+Mechanical systems form the largest component of most MEP projects, typically accounting for nearly 48% of MEP services revenue according to Mordor Intelligence.
+These systems primarily center around HVAC (Heating, Ventilation, and Air Conditioning) installations that maintain optimal indoor environmental conditions for occupant comfort, health, and productivity.

 Primary Mechanical Systems Include: